A PILLAR OF HEAVEN – Hope brings joy in the dance

 Unframed sizes | 594 x short side – $145 | 420 x short side – $95

 * Posters printed on fine art papers and treated with two coats of UV archival protection spray.

 Multiple images photographed with a Canon 5D and 7D, color enhanced digital illustration created on an iMac in Photoshop CC.
-Painted on fine weave, gesso primed linen canvas for long life integrity.
+Painted on fine-weave, gesso primed long life linen canvas.
 Stretch mounted proudly on hardboard and protected with brushed dammar varnish.

 FASHION and PRODUCTS